 At the edge of the wild and rugged Delta de l’Ebre, set against a backdrop of mountains, lies the fishing village Sant Carles de la Rapita.
-Although the town itself is not necessarily worth a visit, the surrounding area with it’s incredible diversity makes it well worth a trip.
-This town is still an interesting place to explore if you have time.
-It has exceptional food and some pretty and interesting sights.
+Although the town itself is not necessarily worth a visit, the surrounding area with it’s incredible diversity makes it the ideal place to stay.
+This town itself is still an interesting place to explore if you have time and it has exceptional food and some pretty and interesting sights.

 Things to do in Sant Carles de la Rapita

 Head to the modern building by the Sant Carles de la Rapita fishing port at around 3.30pm Monday to Friday, for an insight into what makes this town so successful.
 The fishing boats arrive into Sant Carles de la Rapita around 3pm and following this the restaurants turn up to battle for the best deal or the most tasty catch.
 You will find a passage on the first floor which surrounds the conveyor belt.
 Here you can watch the sale of fish.
 Smelly but great fun!

 Tip: The fishermen don’t go out during the months of May and June, so obviously you won’t find the fish market during these months!

 The Sant Carles de la Rapita Water Estació Nautico is a handy association of collectives, institutions and companies that have come together to offer tonnes of activities and experiences in the town and surrounding areas.
 This organisation aims to encourage tourism which is based on principles of sustainability, quality and co-operation.
 Now that’s something we can show some support to!

 Through them you can book all sorts of adventurous water sports activities.
 You can windsurf, paddle board, kite surf, sail, kayak, scuba dive or water ski.
 If there isn’t something for everyone in that list then we don’t know what will make you happy!